krobbi/brainiac/readme.md

 which are probably faster than Brainiac due to some clever [optimizations](https://www.nayuki.io/page/optimizing-brainfuck-compiler).

-Brainiac version 2 is currently in development, so this documentation may not be accurate.

 # Usage
 Run Brainiac from the command line with a path to a Brainfuck source file to interpret it: